gruntwork-io/terragrunt/README.md

 When you run `terragrunt apply` or `terragrunt destroy`, Terragrunt does the following:

-1. Clone your repo into a temporary directory under `/tmp/terragrunt/YOUR-REPO`.
-Terragrunt will make all changes and commits in this tmp folder to ensure it doesn't mess up your local environment.
+1. Clone your local checkout into a temporary directory under `/tmp/terragrunt/YOUR-REPO`.
+Terragrunt will make all of its changes and commits in this `/tmp/terragrunt/YOUR-REPO` folder to ensure it doesn't mess up your local checkout.
 1. Check out the `terragrunt-lock` branch in the `/tmp/terragrunt/YOUR-REPO` folder, creating the branch from master if it doesn't already exist.
 Terragrunt does all its commits in this branch so it doesn't dirty the commit history of your other branches.